HomeDing/homeding.github.io/recipes/ntpclock2.md

 A [NTPtime Element] is configured to get the current time from a NTP server.

-A [State Element], here the RTCState Element, is added to store the current brightness value in a non volatile memory that keeps the last brightness as long as power is supplied.
+The [State Element] is configured to store the current brightness value in a non volatile memory that keeps the last brightness as long as power is supplied.

 ``` json